mozilla-services/gis-experiments/README.rst

    we can guess it by doing a trilateration based on the signal sources it sees.

-4/ th location db are constantly refined with new incoming data.
+4/ the location db is constantly refined with new incoming data.

 Demo